nurmohammed840/databuf.rs/README.md

 }
 ```

 Note: `E: Error` is required for `Decoder` trait.
-Because This library allow user to define own error type. `Error` trait allow you to map internal error to your own error type.
+Because This library allow user to define your own error type. `Error` trait allow you to map internal error to your own error type.

-Tips: If you don't want to use custom error type, you can use `Result<_, ()>`.
+Tips: If you don't want to use custom error type, you can use `Result<_, ()>`, Or use `bin_layout::ErrorKind` directly from this crate.

 ### Encoder, Decoder